-The Company recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-ofuse assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognized, initial direct costs incurred, the estimated cost of any asset retirement obligation and lease payments made at or before the commencement date less any lease incentives received.
-Unless the Company is reasonably certain to obtain ownership of the leased asset at the end of the lease term, the recognized right-of-use assets are depreciated on a straightline basis over the shorter of its estimated useful life and the lease term:
+The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+Unless the Group is reasonably certain to obtain ownership of the leased asset at the end of the lease term, the recognized right-of-use assets are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term:

-Property leased Assets: Lease terms up to 10 years or useful life of 10-15 years when reasonably certain that ownership will be obtained at the end of the lease Lease terms up to 10 years or useful life of 5-10 years when reasonably certain that ownership will be obtained at the end of the lease Lease terms up to 4 years or useful life of 4 years when reasonably certain that ownership will be obtained at the end of the lease Lease terms up to 4 years or useful life of 4 years when reasonably certain that ownership will be obtained at the end of the lease
+- Property leased Assets: Lease terms up to 10 years or useful life of 10-15 years when reasonably certain that ownership will be obtained at the end of the lease - Leased machines: Lease terms up to 10 years or useful life of 5-10 years when reasonably certain that ownership will be obtained at the end of the lease - Leased vehicles: Lease terms up to 4 years or useful life of 4 years when reasonably certain that ownership will be obtained at the end of the lease

-Right-of-use assets are subject to impairment.
+Right-of-use assets are subject to impairment review whenever there is an indication that the right-of-use asset may be impaired.